ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 The landing page marked as default is the one that applies to all organisations in your community that don't have another, more specific one configured.
-If no landing page is defined then the one that applies to the test bed as a whole is automatically used.
+If no landing page is defined then the one that applies to the Test Bed as a whole is automatically used.
 Note that you, as community administrator, also view your community's default landing page upon login.

 Adding a new landing page can be done in one of the following ways:

 * You can create a new landing page from scratch by clicking the **Create landing page** button.
-* You can copy the test bed's default landing page by clicking the **Copy Test Bed landing page** button.
+* You can copy the Test Bed's default landing page by clicking the **Copy Test Bed landing page** button.
 * You can copy one of your community's existing landing pages while editing its details.

 .. note::